-At Our Lady of the Angels' Catholic Primary School all Religious Education inquiry units demonstrate extensive opportunities for student engagement and these are used to inform assessment and reporting.
+At OLA all Religious Education planning documentation demonstrates extensive opportunities for student engagement and these are used to inform assessment and reporting.
 All teaching staff meet each term to monitor student achievement.
-They design further inquiry and assessment tasks that meet the diverse needs of students and provide multiple opportunities for assessment within the Religious Education program.
+They design further inquiry and assessment tasks that meet the diverse needs of students and provide multiple opportunities for assessment within Religious Education.
 This allows for comprehensive formative and summative assessment to take place, recognising that each student has the potential to demonstrate his/her learning progress.
-Monitoring of self and peer reflection and feedback are embraced during the design, review and evaluation of learning, as an effective practice for making learning visible.
+Monitoring of self and peer reflection and feedback are embraced during the design, review and evaluation of learning.